safaci2000/patreon-activity-fetcher/README.md

 This app should run on python 2.x but it has been mainly developed under python 3.x.
 You'll probably run into less issues if you use 3.x but if there any issues with py 2.x, do let me know.

+##Author Note.

+The main data source for this project is the .csv file that can be downloaded.
+The current state of the projects allows for historical queries.
+It can generate some basic simple graphs and visualization though I'm honestly not sure what is and isn't interesting to see.
+It probably depends on the person heavily.

+The last feature I wanted to implement was integration with something like mailman.
+Though seeing as you already have a database with all the user's name/emails.
+You could easily link postfix or any decent mail server to send a broadcast.

+(Patreon has an issue with sending duplicates and triplicates of some email communications)

+Future possible improvements:

+ - generate an RSS feed of activity since for whatever reason patreon doesn't seem to allow for it.
+ - more visualization and effects.
+Though for the time being this is release 0.1

 ## Installation.

 pip install -r requirements.txt